yosle/yosle/ReadMe.md

 # 💫About Me :
-I'm a full stack web developer with more than 8 years of experience. currently interested in Reactjs, Nextjs and the web ecosystem in general,also mobile development with react native.
+I'm a full-stack web developer with 8+ years of experience.
+Lately, I've been diving deeper into backend development, but I still enjoy working with frontend tools like React.js, Next.js, and React Native.
+I'm always curious about new trends in the web and mobile ecosystem.

 ## 🌐Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/yosledev)